-ISO Players Association issues statement of support for musicians of the San Francisco Symphony
+ISO Musicians issue statement of support for musicians of the Atlanta Symphony Orchestra

 (Indianapolis, Ind.)
-The Indianapolis Symphony Orchestra Players Association (ISOPA) issued a statement of support today for the musicians of the San Francisco Symphony, who have been on strike since March 13, 2013:
+The Indianapolis Symphony Orchestra Players Association (ISOPA) issued a statement of support today for the musicians of the Atlanta Symphony Orchestra (ASO), who were locked out by management on Sept.
+7.

+The epidemic of planned lockouts of the artists who make up our great orchestras is deplorable.
 It greatly concerns us that orchestra managers and boards across our country are flocking to a trend that balances their budgets on the backs of musicians.
 These actions threaten the very existence of the orchestras we all have worked so hard to build.
 In order to preserve the future artistic quality and cultural viability of our nation’s orchestras, these measures must end.
-Casting blame on musicians for financial challenges is simply not the solution to the problem.
-Rather, a thoughtful solution that includes meaningful participation of musicians is necessary if our orchestra are to thrive for future generations to both enjoy and support."

 These lockouts will only serve to solidify and strengthen the community of classical musicians of this country.
 We have seen it here in Indianapolis, Minneapolis, St. Paul, and the Met – just to name a few.
 The proud and artistically gifted symphony orchestras of this country have taken decades to grow into the cultural treasures they have become.
 They must be protected and treated as such now more than ever.

 For more information, please visit www.atlsymphonymusicians.com and support our colleagues.”

 To learn more about the ISO Players Association, please visit www.isomusicians.com